User Input Treated as a System Instruction

 Your rules are: ...

-How to spot it: Print the fully resolved template before sending.
-Check whether any user-controlled value appears before the core behavioral instructions in the string.
+How to spot it: print the fully resolved template before sending and check whether any user-controlled value appears before the core behavioral instructions.

-3. Middleware strips or ignores the role field
+3. Middleware strips or flattens the role field

-An older middleware layer normalizes all messages to a single role or concatenates them before reaching the LLM client, losing the structural role separation.
+An older middleware layer normalizes every message to one role, or concatenates them, before reaching the LLM client — losing the structural separation.

-How to spot it: Add logging immediately before the LLM API call (not before middleware) and verify the messages array has the roles you expect.
-Compare with logging at the application entry point.
+How to spot it: log the messages/input array immediately before the LLM call (not before middleware) and confirm the roles are what you expect.
+Compare against a log at the application entry point.

-4. Multi-tenant prompt builder shares a template across users without isolation
+4. Multi-tenant prompt builder shares a template without isolation

-A SaaS application lets operators customize the system prompt via a UI, then serves the same template to all users.
-If the template interpolation code does not distinguish operator-customizable fields from user-visible inputs, a tenant can elevate their input into the shared template.
+A SaaS app lets operators customize the system prompt in a UI, then serves the same template to all users.
+If the interpolation code does not distinguish operator-customizable fields from user inputs, a tenant can elevate their input into the shared template.

-How to spot it: Review the prompt-builder code for any path where a value from the authenticated user’s profile or request body could end up in the system role of another user’s session.
+How to spot it: review the prompt builder for any path where a value from one user’s profile or request body can reach the high-trust role of another user’s session.

-6. Debugging helper sends user input as a system test message
+6. Debug shortcut sends user input as a system test message

-During development a shortcut was added: “To test any input quickly, put it in the system prompt.”
-The shortcut was never removed.
+A “to test any input quickly, drop it in the system prompt” shortcut was added during development and never removed.

-How to spot it: Search for TODO, FIXME, or DEBUG comments near system-prompt construction code.
-Any temporary shortcut in security-sensitive code is a potential vulnerability left in production.
+How to spot it: search for TODO, FIXME, or DEBUG near system-prompt construction.
+Any temporary shortcut in security-sensitive code is a vulnerability if it ships.

 Shortest path to fix

-Step 1: Always use separate role objects for system and user content
+Step 1: Use separate role objects for instructions and user content

-// CORRECT — system and user messages are structurally separate
+// CORRECT — developer/system and user are structurally separate

 ],